JoJoDeveloping/arewespecyet/content/_index.md

 ## So, what has been formalized?

 Currently, there are several loosely connected groups formalizing various parts of Rust.
 For example, people are working on the operational semantics, the borrow checker, or the trait system.
-There is a vision for how this can all be connected, but putting this into practice is very hard.
+We have a [vision](/topics/vision) for how this can all be connected, but putting this into practice is very hard.